-The subject is taught in a highly interactive environment over two intensives, each of three days duration.
-The first intensive is dedicated to aspects of utilising BIM technology platforms to identify change opportunities and imperatives.
-The second intensive introduces students to using BIM/Lean/IPD principles to ensure project processes ensure minimisation of waste and optimum timeliness of making necessary change.
+The subject is taught in a highly interactive environment dedicated to aspects of utilising BIM technology platforms to identify change opportunities and imperatives.
+The subject introduces students to using BIM/Lean/IPD principles to ensure project processes ensure minimisation of waste and optimum timeliness of making necessary change.

 |Faculty||Faculty of Society & Design|

 1. Apply BIM/Lean/IPD technology platforms and/or principles to enhance decision making regarding the need for and execution of project change/variation/s.